ut-proj/presentations/codebeam-america-2021/content/_index.md

 {{% note %}}
 undertone spawns Extmpore as a managed OS process, starts a TCP client, and optionally starts Open Sound Control clients and servers.

-All of this gets stuffed into a supervision tree that will restart these components, should you push them beyond their limits -- without crashing the Erlang VM.
+All of this goes into a supervision tree that will restart these components, should one push them beyond their limits -- all without crashing the Erlang VM.

 {{% /note %}}